 - Active Directory Users and Computers: An AD Bridge Cell Settings tab is added to the dialog box of the following objects in the Active Directory Users and Computers MMC snap-in:

-- o Domain
+- Domain

 - Users

-- o Groups
+- Groups

 - Organizational Units

-- Cell Manager: Cell Manager is an AD Bridge MMC snap-in for managing your AD Bridge Cells.
+- Cell Manager: Cell Manager is an AD Bridge Enterprise MMC snap-in for managing your AD Bridge Cells.
 Cell Manager is installed when you install the BeyondTrust Management Console.

 The AD Bridge Active Directory Users and Computers snap-in can work without cells.
 The plug-in can manage the RFC2307 attributes on users and groups without using a cell.
-In this case, a Default Cell is assumed.
+In this case, a default cell is assumed.
 The AD Bridge Cell Settings tab will display (Default (Assumed)).

-For more information, see "Use the btopt.exe Tool to Manage Options" on page 75.
+For more information, please see "Use the btopt.exe Tool to Manage Options" on page 68